andreafioraldi/IDAngr/README.md

 A more detailed description of the Api can be found in the [angrdbg](https://github.com/andreafioraldi/angrdbg) repo and in my [Bachelor thesis](https://github.com/andreafioraldi/bsc-thesis).

+#### hook_lib_funcs

+Try to hook functions that are recognized by IDA as inserted by the compiler to the corrispondent simprocedure if present.

 ## Example

 ```python